Musings on Freedom and Independence

 The site is now being relaunched (still in progress) with better and more elaborate message that will make it possible for you to voice any concerns when you feel the government is wrong or you find your leaders overstepping their mandate or you notice any greed activities by your leader(s).

-I’m Dr. Halls, and I’ve got the freedom to make quirky websites, AND, to provide information about serious topics like breast cancer, or lung cancer, or the stupidity of some diets.
+I’m Dr. Halls, and I’ve got the freedom to make quirky websites, AND, to provide information about serious topics like breast cancer, or lung cancer, or the curiosity of some well-known meal regimens, like this one.
 I’ve got the freedom to put goofy chatty characters and a Moose cartoon.
 Whether people think it’s good, or not, I just have to make myself feel proud of what I’m doing, and not worry about whether I’m pleasing everyone.